EU seeks feedback to Hutchison concessions for 02 Ireland buy

-BRUSSELS EU antitrust regulators are seeking industry feedback over concessions offered by Hutchison Whampoa 0013.HK to secure approval for its $1 billion (606 million pounds) bid for Telefonica's (TEF.MC) 02 Ireland, two people familiar with the matter said on Thursday.
+BRUSSELS, March 20 EU antitrust regulators are seeking industry feedback over concessions offered by Hutchison Whampoa to secure approval for its $1 billion bid for Telefonica's 02 Ireland, two people familiar with the matter said on Thursday.

 Hong Kong-based conglomerate Hutchison Whampoa submitted fresh concessions to the European Commission earlier this week after a March 5 proposal failed to satisfy the European Union authority, said one of the people, declining to provide details.